storycraft/asdf-overlay/doc/src/user-guide/node/layout-surface-connection.md

 // Set margin to 10 pixels from each side void overlay.setMargin(id, length(10), length(10), length(10), length(10));
 ```
-* Position: Specifies the position of overlay surface relative to target window's client area.
+* **Position**: Specifies the position of overlay surface relative to target window's client area.
   The position is determined by the anchor point of overlay surface.
-* Anchor: Specifies the anchor point of overlay surface.
+* **Anchor**: Specifies the anchor point of overlay surface.
    The anchor point is a point on the overlay surface that will be aligned to the position in the target window.
-* Margin: Specifies the margin between overlay surface and target window's client area.
+* **Margin**: Specifies the margin between overlay surface and target window's client area.
   Margin is specified for each side: top, right, bottom and left.

 ## Surface connection